kismet

 CAVEATS

 Requires a wireless card that supports monitor mode.
-Often requires root privileges to configure interfaces.
+Often requires root privileges (or CAPNETADMIN/CAPNETRAW) to place interfaces in monitor mode.
 Capturing wireless traffic without authorization may violate laws in many jurisdictions.
-Some drivers may require manual configuration for monitor mode.
-Channel hopping may miss some traffic on other channels during rotation.
+Channel hopping may miss traffic on other channels during rotation.

 HISTORY

 Kismet was created by Mike Kershaw (dragorn) with the first version released in 2001.
-It became one of the first widely used open-source wireless network detectors and helped establish the field of wireless security auditing.
+It became one of the first widely used open-source wireless network detectors.
 The name comes from the Turkish word for "fate" or "destiny".
-Kismet was instrumental in early wardriving activities and remains a standard tool for wireless network security assessment.
+The architecture was significantly rewritten between 2016 and 2018, merging the server/client/drone components into a single process with a web UI and REST API.

 SEE ALSO